Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Automated systems maintain real-time visibility into all available resources—tracking driver locations, shift schedules, and performance metrics while monitoring vehicle capacity, fuel levels, and maintenance schedules, plus managing warehouse staff availability and picking capacity.

 The system uses this data to make optimal resource assignments, matching the right driver and vehicle to each delivery type while keeping workloads balanced across the team.
+Companies that leverage this capability improve fleet utilization significantly—with AI-driven scheduling reducing technician idle time by 40%.

 Route Optimization Algorithms